Vinnovera/d3/README.md

 # Frames based D3
 D3 is very well optimized at animating SVG.
 What D3 is less good at is speeding up och slowing down an existing animation.
-This originated from the need of a way to get each and every frame from D3 transitions in a controlled manner, but as fast as possible.
+This fork originated from the need of a way to get each and every frame from D3 transitions in a controlled manner, but as fast as possible.
 This way it's possible to capture the individual frames at a given frame rate.
 E.g. with the help of [PhantomJS](http://phantomjs.org/) and [FFmpeg](http://www.ffmpeg.org/) to create an exported rasterized movie.

 ### Options
 **Frame rate** - How many frames per seconds should be generated